RonHachmon/Algo/README.md

-# Algo
+# Algorithm project

-Algoritim code assigment
-C++ program of a 3 different algoritham's to find a triangle in a given graph
+Algorithm code assigment for finding a triangle in a given graph using three different algorithms.